renovate-bot/zw/docs/gallery/collection/01_1_collection.md

 :::info

-Before starting it is recommended to install recommended annexes:
+Before trying out collection it is recommended to install annexes:

 ```shell
 zi light-mode for z-shell/z-a-meta-plugins @annexes